Primaquine: Package Insert / Prescribing Info

 Overdosage

-Symptoms of overdosage of primaquine phosphate include abdominal cramps, vomiting, burning epigastric distress, central nervous system and cardiovascular disturbances, including cardiac arrhythmia and QT interval prolongation, cyanosis, methemoglobinemia, moderate leukocytosis or leukopenia, and anemia in G6PD deficient patients.
-The most striking symptoms are granulocytopenia and acute hemolytic anemia in sensitive persons.
-Acute hemolysis occurs, but patients recover completely if the dosage is discontinued.
+Symptoms of overdosage of primaquine phosphate include abdominal cramps, vomiting, burning epigastric distress, central nervous system disturbances including headache, insomnia, and cardiovascular disturbances, including cardiac arrhythmia and QT interval prolongation, methemoglobinemia (indicated by cyanosis), moderate leukocytosis or leukopenia, granulocytopenia, and anemia.
+Acute hemolysis may occur with particular severity in G6PD deficient patients.

 Primaquine Dosage and Administration

-Primaquine phosphate is recommended only for the radical cure of vivax malaria, the prevention of relapse in vivax malaria, or following the termination of chloroquine phosphate suppressive therapy in an area where vivax malaria is endemic.
+Primaquine phosphate Tablets are recommended only for the radical cure of vivax malaria, the prevention of relapse in vivax malaria, or following the termination of chloroquine phosphate suppressive therapy in an area where vivax malaria is endemic.
 Patients suffering from an attack of vivax malaria or having parasitized red blood cells should receive a course of chloroquine phosphate, which quickly destroys the erythrocytic parasites and terminates the paroxysm.
-Primaquine phosphate should be administered concurrently in order to eradicate the exoerythrocytic parasites in a dosage of 1 tablet (equivalent to 15 mg base) daily for 14 days.
+Primaquine phosphate Tablets should be administered concurrently to eradicate the exoerythrocytic parasites in adults at a dosage of 1 tablet (equivalent to 15 mg base) daily for 14 days.

 How is Primaquine supplied

-Primaquine Phosphate USP Tablets are solid oral formulation round tablet debossed "BY4" available in 26.3 mg and 100 count.
+Primaquine phosphate USP Tablets are solid oral formulation round purple tablet debossed "BY4" available in 26.3 mg and 100 count.

 Clinical Studies